 - 4.13 Providers must have and follow a non-discrimination policy.
 CPA providers must follow the Multi-Ethnic Placement Act (MEPA) and Inter-Ethnic Placement Act (IEPA).
-Provider must not use race, ethnicity or religion as a basis for a delay or denial in placement of a child, either with regard to matching with a family or with regard to placing a child in a CCI. - 4.14 Providers must document in GA+SCORE of all admission requests and decisions made based on referrals to the agency where an admissions application was received.
+Provider must not use race, ethnicity or religion as a basis for a delay or denial in placement of a child, either with regard to matching with a family or with regard to placing a child in a CCI. - 4.14 Providers must document in GA+SCORE all admission requests and decisions made based on referrals to the agency where an admissions application was received.
 Inquiries made to the provider where an admissions application was not received should not be included on the list.
-The list must include the requesting county name, case

-- manager's name, child's name, child's program designation, presenting issue and reason for accepting or denying admission. - 4.15 For Maximum Watchful Oversight (MWO) beds where a MWO referral has been received, document within five (5) days of referral in the GA+SCORE System the referral, disposition and reason.
-A referral is deemed to have been received if the RBWO Universal Application and Referral Form is received.
-All other placement referrals types for all providers must be documented within 15 business days of receipt in the GA+SCORE System. - 4.16 Providers must provide youth with an age and developmentally appropriate orientation to their program.
+The list must include the requesting county name, case manager's name, child's name, child's program designation, presenting issue(s), and reason for accepting or denying admission. - 4.15 All placement referrals must be documented within 15 business days of receipt in the GA+SCORE System. - 4.16 Providers must provide youth with an age and developmentally appropriate orientation to their program.
 Orientation must include information on reporting personal boundary concerns, bullying, violence or other concerns.
 Orientation must also include information on the agency's child ombudsmen.
 (See Standard 1.10) - 4.17 Providers must regularly assess the vulnerabilities of youth in making room and/or cottage assignments and use the assessment in making such matching decisions.
 Child vulnerability refers to the ability of a child to avoid, negate or modify threats.
 Vulnerabilities include such things as age, development, sexual stage of development, sexual orientation, disabilities, ability to communicate, provocative behaviors, and health. - 4.18 The provider's intake process should include but is not limited to the following: - Ensuring that the admission criteria includes that youth up to 21 years may be served. - Utilization of the RBWO Universal Application and Referral Form as the sole referral documentation needed to determine whether a potential placement match exists.
 If a potential match exists, the provider will proceed with its own admission application package.
 The admission application package may not require a psychological evaluation report.
 However, the admission application package may ask if a psychological evaluation report exists and is available and if so, may require that the psychological evaluation report be provided as a part of the application.